-Where Y is dependent variable; a is a constant; x_1 , x_2 , ... x_n are independent variables; k_1 , k_2 , ... k_n are coefficients of the independent variables.
+Where Y is dependent variable; a is a constant; $x_1, x_2, ..., x_n$ are independent variables; $k_1, k_2, ..., k_n$ are coefficients of the independent variables.

-This model is used to classify or make predictions in problems where the dependent variable appears in qualitative form e.g., male or female, bankrupt or non-bankrupt etc. It represents the best way of classifying observations into one of the several defined groupings - frequently known as priori groups.
+This model is used to classify or make predictions in problems where the dependent variable appears in qualitative form e.g., male or female, bankrupt or non-bankrupt etc. It represents the best way of classifying observations into one of several defined groupings - frequently known as priori groups.
 These groups are dependent upon the observation's individual characteristics.
-In this research, while classifying companies, the financial ratios are put into the discriminant function making up the linear combination.
-By comparing the discriminant values of separate bankrupt and non-bankrupt companies, one can determine which group a certain company is falling into.
+In this research, when classifying companies, the financial ratios are to be put into the discriminant function making up the liner combination.
+By comparing the discriminant values that separate bankrupt and nonbankrupt companies, one can determine which group a certain company is falling into.